globulion/clmb/README.md

 Coulomb.py Project

+The project was lauched in 2010 in Wrocław University of Science and Technology in Wrocław, Poland.
 The package is designed for quantum chemistry calculations of electrostatic interaction energy between two molecular species.
 Currently, the implemented methods are: